mcgraw-7/local-arm-mac/docs/jdk-compatibility-issue.md

 Caused By: java.lang.NullPointerException: Cannot invoke "java.lang.reflect.Method.invoke(Object, Object[])" because "weblogic.utils.io.ObjectStreamClass.GET_FIELD_METHOD" is null
 ```

-### Root Cause

-The WebLogic startup script was using the macOS command `/usr/libexec/java_home -v 1.8` to dynamically determine the Java 8 home directory.
-However, this command was incorrectly returning the Java 17 path instead of Java 8, even though Java 8 was installed.

-**Why this happened:**

-- Multiple Java versions were installed on the system
-- Java 8 wasn't properly registered with macOS or was missing metadata
-- The dynamic lookup was unreliable and returned JDK 17 as the "default" Java 8

 ### Verification

 You can verify this issue by running: